jilsco9/AleTrail/AleTrail/AleTrail.docc/Improvements.md

 ### Streamline UI testing by Accessibility Identifier
 *AleTrailUITests*
 I could leverage our existing accessibility identifiers for the UI tests, i.e., either by creating a struct/enum with identifiers for each given screen or by simply adding the accessibility identifier files from the main app target to the UITest target as well.
 For now, though, I'm just going to use string literals so as not to overdo dynamic string creation and instead create very explicit expectations against which to test.

 ## Visual Improvements
 ### Improve launch screen appearance
 *Launch Screen*
 I used a variant of the AccentColor to enter a LaunchScreen background color in the plist file.
-The plist isn't really an ideal way of customizing the LaunchScreen; iwere to continue to build out this app, I would either:
+The plist isn't really an ideal way of customizing the LaunchScreen; if I were to continue to build out this app, I would either:
 - continue to use the plist and add light/dark color variants and an image, or
 - add a storyboard for the launch screen in order to have more control/customizatcapabilities